Kendrick Bourne Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- Bourne's 43 receiving yards per game in his two career matchups against the Cowboys are 6.5 more than his over/under for Sunday's game.
+- Bourne has averaged 43 receiving yards per game over his two career matchups against the Cowboys, 6.5 more than his over/under in Sunday's game.

 - Bourne, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.

-- The 327.6 passing yards the Cowboys allow per game makes them the NFL's worst pass defense this season.
+- The Cowboys have the NFL's worst pass defense this season, surrendering 327.6 yards per game through the air.

-- With 10 passing TDs conceded this year, the Cowboys defense is ranked 21st in the NFL.
+- The Cowboys have conceded 10 passing TDs this year (2.0 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- In last week's game against the Texans, Bourne was targeted three times and recorded three catches for 26 yards.
+- Bourne put together a 26-yard performance against the Texans last week on three catches while being targeted three times.

-- Over his last three games, Bourne has collected 180 yards on 14 receptions with one touchdown, averaging 60.0 yards per game, on 16 targets.
+- In his last three games, Bourne has caught 14 passes for 180 yards and one touchdown.
+He was targeted 16 times, and averaged 60.0 yards per game.

 Bourne's New England Teammates